-It could also be the case that your dog’s new diet lacks enough salt, and they’re making up for it by licking your pillow.
-Dogs also show exhibit similar behavior, sometimes by eating grass to fulfill their nutritional needs.
+It could also be the case that your dog’s new diet lacks enough salt, and they’remaking up for it by licking your pillow.
+Dogs may even eat grass to fulfill their nutritional needs.

 5. You have been unintentionally encouraging your dog to lick the pillow

-Another bizarre reason why your dog might be licking your pillow is that you’ve been unintentionally encouraging them to do so.
-This is similar to positive reinforcement when you encourage your dog when they perform a particular action.
+Another bizarre reason why your dog might be licking your pillow is that you’vebeen unintentionally encouraging them to do so.
+This is similar to positive reinforcement when you encourage your dog to perform a particular action.

 In this case, you might be accidentally praising your dog or giving them a treat right after they lick your pillow.
-From your dog’s perspective, you’re appreciating them for licking the pillow.
+From your dog’s perspective, you’re giving them your attention when they lick your pillow.
 Therefore, they’ll habitually repeat this behavior, expecting some reward from you.